LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 both were deeply in love,

-fearing not being smiled back,
+fearing the absence of

+a tiny pitty smile,

-but a smile was not enough,
+but is not enough,

-but so freaking more than
+but so freaking more

-what their heart could take;
+than what they could take;

 that was such a shame,